-Criteria: Good internal controls dictate that the general ledger function and bank and investments statements functions should be performed by different individuals.
+Criteria: Good internal controls dictate that the general ledger function and bank and investment statements functions should be performed by different individuals.

-Condition: The foundation's general ledger is maintained by the same employee who reconciles the various bank and investments statements.
+Condition: The foundation's general ledger is maintained by the same employee who reconciles the various bank and investment statements.

-Effect: There is a lack of segregation of duties between the general ledger functions and the reconciliations functions.
+Effect: There is a lack of segregation of duties between the general ledger functions and the reconciliation functions.

-Cause: The small number of staff is the cause for of this situation.
+Cause: The small number of staff is the cause of this situation.